FAIRDataTeam/compose/readme.md

 no matching manifest for linux/arm64/v8 in the manifest list entries
 ```

-This is because the latest versions of the fdp-client (`>1.17.0`)  don't have Docker images for arm64 architectures, for reasons explained in [fdp-client issue #188].
+This is because the latest versions of the fdp-client (`>1.17.0`)  don't have Docker images for arm64 architectures, for reasons explained in FAIRDataTeam/FAIRDataPoint-client#188.

 While FAIRDataTeam/FAIRDataPoint-client#188 remains open, here are some temporary workarounds: